 Posted on October 24, 2019

 To avoid damage from ice movement, take your dock out of the water and store it somewhere that’s not prone to flooding.
-Putting blocking or pallets underneath the dock sections, legs, and decking panels to keep everything off of the ground is a good idea as well.
+Putting blocking or pallets underneath the dock sections, legs, and dock decking storage to keep everything off of the ground is a good idea as well.

 Flat surfaces are better for keeping dock sections level and avoiding warping.
 They also make it much easier to stack sectional docks.
 Docks from ShoreMaster can be stacked with or without the legs attached: you can have stacks of three or four sections if you leave the legs in and around seven or eight if you remove the legs.
 It depends on how much storage space you have.